kubernetes/website/content/en/docs/reference/debug-cluster/flow-control.md

 ## Debug endpoints

-When you enable the API Priority and Fairness feature, the `kube-apiserver` serves the following additional paths at its HTTP(S) ports.
+With the `APIPriorityAndFairness` feature enabled, the `kube-apiserver` serves the following additional paths at its HTTP(S) ports.

 You need to ensure you have permissions to access these endpoints.
 You don't have to do anything if you are using admin.
-Permissions can be granted if needed following [this doc](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to access `/debug/api_priority_and_fairness/` by specifying `nonResourceURLs`.
+Permissions can be granted if needed following the [RBAC](/docs/reference/access-authn-authz/rbac/) doc to access `/debug/api_priority_and_fairness/` by specifying `nonResourceURLs`.

 - `/debug/api_priority_and_fairness/dump_priority_levels` - a listing of